-The National Highway Traffic Safety Administration Regulations require that a Certification label be affixed to a vehicle and prescribe where the Certification label may be located.
-The Certification label is located on the front door latch pillar on the driver's side.
+The National Highway Traffic Safety Administration Regulations require that a Safety Compliance Certification Label be affixed to a vehicle and prescribe where the Safety Compliance Certification Label may be located.
+The Safety Compliance Certification Label is located on the structure by the trailing edge of the driver's door.